Datamine-Crypto/white-paper/docs/audits/reentrancy2025_08_06.md

 This report details the security analysis of the LockquidityToken smart contract.
 The primary focus of the investigation was the contract's resilience against re-entrancy attacks, which are an inherent risk of the ERC777 token standard due to its token hooks.

 The overall finding is that while re-entrancy is possible, the contract is **fundamentally safe from critical exploits**.
-This security is achieved through the consistent and correct implementation of the **Checks-Effects-Interactions pattern**.
-All critical state updates are performed _before_ any external calls that would trigger a re-entrancy hook.
-This robust pattern successfully mitigates the risk of state corruption and prevents attackers from gaining any significant financial advantage.
+This security is achieved through two key defense layers: the consistent implementation of the **Checks-Effects-Interactions pattern** and the use of **msg.sender-scoped logic**.
+All critical state updates are performed _before_ any external calls, and these updates are strictly tied to the direct caller's address, which successfully mitigates the risk of state corruption and prevents attackers from gaining any significant financial advantage.

 The analysis confirms that the protocol's core logic cannot be broken by re-entering functions.
 The only observable outcome is a minor timing advantage where an attacker can achieve a boosted reward multiplier from their first block of participation, an effect deemed to be within an acceptable margin of error.